 Where are we?

 Located in Blackburn, Victoria we are easily reached by car, bus or train and we are situated in the local Senior Citizen's hall in Centre Road, Blackburn.
 For full address and contact details, click here.

 What do we do?

-We engage in a number of activities centered around photography, the primary activity being a competition program where members compete against each other in regular monthly competitions.
+We engage in a number of activities centred on photography, the primary activity being a competition program where members compete against each other in regular monthly competitions.
 We also compete against other local clubs as a means of honing our skills.
 Competing is not mandatory, and a number of members simply enjoy seeing the work of others and learning from judge's comments.
 We also have a social program, with periodic outings and visits to local places of interest.
 Visits and talks by experienced photographers and occasional practical nights help to expand our knowledge as we strive to improve our overall photographic skills.
-For our annual program, click here.

 How do I join?